hgomez/blog.hgomez.net/content/post/20240716-iBookG4-Reinstallation/index.md

 ## Installation from USB, first try

-Boot from USB took a few minutes, then I started OSX installation After 10 minutes, the hard drive was doing the nasty sounds from the old age, a damaged sector was encountered and there was no way to go farther.
-15 minutes later, installation process restarted iBook.
+Booting from the USB drive took a few minutes.
+Then, I began the macOS installation process.

+After about 10 minutes, the hard drive started making concerning noises, suggesting potential age-related damage.
+It encountered a damaged sector, halting the installation progress.
+Fifteen minutes later, the installation process restarted the iBook.

 ## Installation from USB, second try

-Removing internal hard drive from an iBook G4 is not impossible but I didn't have a new working  2.5" ATA drive hard drive available, so I should find another way.
+Removing the internal hard drive from an iBook G4 isn't impossible, but since I don't have a new, functioning 2.5" ATA hard drive available, I'll need to find an alternative solution.

-Only a few sectors seems in a trouble, so why not just move installation past this damaged area ?
+Since only a few sectors seem to be causing problems, why not attempt to bypass the damaged area during the installation?

 ### 2 partitions :)

-The trick was to use 2 partitions, a void one (including the damaged area) and a working one (to do the installation)
+The trick was to create two partitions: a dummy partition (including the damaged area) and a working partition (to install the OS).

 I started **Disk Utility**